MicrosoftDocs/azure-docs/articles/event-grid/monitor-virtual-machine-changes-event-grid-logic-app.md

 This tutorial shows how you can create a logic app so you can monitor changes to a virtual machine and get emails about those changes.
-When a logic app has an event subscription for an Azure resource, events flow through an event grid from that resource to the logic app.
+When a logic app has an event subscription for an Azure resource, events flow from that resource through an event grid to the logic app.
+Here's the logic app that you can build with this tutorial:

 ![Overview - monitor virtual machine with event grid and logic app](./media/monitor-virtual-machine-changes-event-grid-logic-app/monitor-virtual-machine-event-grid-logic-app-overview.png)